cgruver/cgruver/_drafts/2022-06-12-API-Led-Dev.md

    * [Apicurio Studio](https://www.apicur.io/studio/){:target="_blank"} for OpenAPI, and AsyncAPI schema development

 Both of the edge network devices will be running OpenWRT.
+## Get Your Lab Gear Together

+For this setup, you will need the following:

+1. GL.iNet AR-750S Travel Router
+1. Raspberry Pi 4B 8GB
+1. 256GB MicroSD Card
+1. USB Thumb Drive - at least 2GB
+1. 1Gb Etherenet Dongle
+1. 2 or 3 network patch cables, depending on your setup

 ## Set Up Your Workstation